IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 ## Configuring the AWS MySQL filters in Guardium
 ### Before you begin
 • You must have permissions for the S-TAP Management role.
 The admin user includes this role by default.
-• Download the json-encode-offline-plugin.zip plug-in. **This is not necessary for Guardium Data Protection v12.0 and later**.
+• Download the json-encode-offline-plugin.zip plug-in.
+This is not necessary for Guardium Data Protection v12.0 and later.
 ## Authorizing outgoing traffic from AWS to Guardium
 1. Log in to the Guardium API.
 2. Issue these commands: